 How do I install SHTOOLS?

 The most recent release of SHTOOLS can be downloaded from GitHub.
-Installation of SHTOOLS can be as simple as executing the following command in a unix terminal:
+To install the Python components, installation can be as simple as executing the following command in a unix terminal

 How do I use SHTOOLS?

-SHTOOLS can be used in any Fortran 95 or Python program.
+SHTOOLS can be invoked in any Fortran 95, Python 2, or Python 3 program.
 The base SHTOOLS software is written in Fortran 95, and Python wrappers allow simple access to all fortran-compiled routines.
-SHTOOLS makes use of the freely available Fourier transform package FFTW and the linear algebra packages LAPACK and BLAS.
+A variety of Python notebooks and example files are included that demonstrate the major features of the library.

 |Institut de Physique du Globe de Paris||University of Sorbonne Paris Cité||© 2016 SHTOOLS|